Visit the Boulder County Ballot Measures website for information about 2025 ballot measures.

 If you have an active case, call Colorado’s EBT customer service at 1-888-328-2656.

 If you get SNAP, you may also qualify for the Employment First Program.
-If you’re looking for work, in school, working part-time, self-employed, or need other help, see our flyer to learn more about the program.
+We’ll work with you one-on-one to help you build skills, find work, or go back to school.
+Learn more about Employment First.

-Under federal civil rights law, people cannot be treated unfairly in USDA programs.
+Under federal civil rights law, people cannot be treated unfairly in U.S. Department of Agriculture (USDA) programs.
 This includes both participants and staff.
-Discrimination is not allowed based on race, age, religion, sex, gender identity, sexual orientation, disability, and other protected factors.
+Discrimination is not allowed based on race, age, religion, sex, gender identity, sexual orientation, disability, or other protected factors.

 Read the full USDA nondiscrimination statement.